 We paddled through the flat calm cauldron and landed on the landward side of Tormore which under normal sea conditions this wee cauldron is a white watered pits of hate and a suicidal place to be paddling but today it was the entrance to the further.

 We landed on the landward ledge of Tormore and after a swift racking up and we were off upwards.
-The cunning plan was to follow the original route of 2008 and as I had made a return in 2013 with noble brother Aidan McGinely the belays at the tops of pitches 1 and 2 were in tip top condition.
+The cunning plan was to follow the original route of 2008 and as I had made a return in 2013 with noble brother Aidan McGinley the belays at the tops of pitches 1 and 2 were in tip-top condition.

 The higher we climbed the views from the stances were increasingly outstanding with the most remote and beautiful coastline in Ireland beginning to stretch from horizon to horizon.

 And sho, once more standing on the summit of Tormore Island at 148 meters above the ocean, 500 meters from your nearest point of mainland Donegal, 20 odd kilometres from the nearest main road and overlooking the distant edge of the further.
 It is impossible to express in words a location that few even know exists and only five have ever stood.
 A summit in which the ground nesters reign supreme and the transient world we exist in is a far and distant memory.

 The Route to the summit of Tormore Island

 The route description for our route up Tormore Island, the aid on the first ascent was off course the use of an outboard engine to gain the base of the stack.

 Grid Reference G556908.
 At 148 metre high is Irelands highest sea stack and is the daddy of Donegal's sea stacks, it can be seen from Dungloe, approx 40 KM to the North East.

 This route climbs the very obvious landward arête at the eastern end of the island.
 This feature can be clearly seen from any position along this coast overlooking the stack.
 Access to the stack is an involved affair and a boat approach is recommended.